Meet Our Members

 MEd, LPC, CMA; Victoria Day LPC LLC and Embodiment LLC

 “Go only as fast as the slowest part of you feels safe to go.” - R Posin, PhD

 Whether you choose to work with Victoria in her capacity as a mental health counselor or somatic movement educator, you will be offered opportunities to share your story, discover and explore your patterns, and learn new practices.
 You will be supported to safely practice new ways of thinking, feeling, experiencing and acting.
 Individual sessions are tailored to clients and participants pace and needs.

 As a clinical licensed counselor (LPC), Victoria has experience offering somatic-based, trauma-informed, resiliency-focused mental health therapy to adult individuals who present with a wide range of life challenges, including anxiety, chronic and acute health conditions, brain injury, divorce, grief, abuse and trauma.
 As a clinical counselor Victoria uses the framework of traditional talk therapy as the container for your work together.
 As a certified movement analyst (CMA), Victoria has experience offering individual and group sessions that invite safe opportunities to move and be moved.
 As a somatic movement educator Victoria uses the framework of Laban Movement Analysis as the container for your work together.

-Ashlyn offers counseling services to children, teens, young adults, parents, and families.
-Ashlyn has experience working with clients struggling with anxiety, depression, ADHD, parenting support, anger management, life transitions, divorce, autism, stress, self-esteem, etc.
+Ashlyn offers counseling services to children, teens, young adults, and parents.
+Ashlyn has experience working with clients struggling with anxiety, depression, ADHD, parenting support, life transitions, divorce, autism, stress, self-esteem, etc.